marktice/portfolio/README.md

 ## Wireframes <hr>
 I found that although the contrast between the two main colors was strong, it was quite blinding when used for actual content.
 To combat this I decided to incorporate white and a dark grey for most of my content with the green color mixed in.

-<br>View my full Figma here: https://www.figma.com/file/ZxlQ8AjN9M7vi6mOKHSyTmj0/Porfolio
+- View my full Figma here: https://www.figma.com/file/ZxlQ8AjN9M7vi6mOKHSyTmj0/Porfolio
 ![](assets/img/readme/figma.png)

 ## <hr> Coding <hr>